Resilient Graph Neural Networks: A Coupled Dynamical Systems Approach: Experiments

 \subsection{Adversarial Defense Performance}

-We evaluate the node classification performance of CSGNN against four types of poisoning attacks: (i) non-targeted attack, (ii) targeted attack, (iii) random attack, and, (iv) adaptive attacks.
+We evaluate the node classification performance of CSGNN against four types of poisoning attacks: (i) non-targeted attack, (ii) targeted attack, (iii) random attack, and, (iv) unit tests.
 Below we elaborate on the results obtained on each type of attack.